ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

 This assigns every other work-item to atomically update global memory or local memory.

-Running this kernel through Omniperf shows:
+Running this kernel through ROCm Compute Profiler shows:

 .. code-block:: shell-session